 Keep Clothes off the Carpet: Carpets, especially wall-to-wall ones, are breeding ground for bugs and pests.
 Keep clothes off rugs and carpets.
 Inspect the area for bed bugs before you enter.
 Check the mattress, pillows, carpet edges, nooks and corners of the sofa.
 Check the bathroom for roaches.
 Have the staff move you to a different room if required.

-Light-Coloured Clothes: If you are planning a nature trip such as hiking or camping, avoid dark clothing.
+Light-colored Clothes: If you are planning a nature trip such as hiking or camping, avoid dark clothing.
 Black garments attract bugs and pests.
-Wear light-coloured outfits, snug long pants, socks and boots and use insect-repellent sprays liberally from top to toe.
+Wear light-colored outfits, snug long pants, socks, and boots and use insect-repellent sprays liberally from top to toe.
 You may want to spray on your clothes too.
 Avoid colognes and perfumes.
 Scentless grooming products are best.

 Inspect Luggage before Leaving: Check for pests lurking in your luggage and belongings before you leave.
 Never unpack or pack on the carpeted area.
 Double-check all the luggage and clothes after you reach home.
 Machine wash all soiled garments in hot water before you wear them again.
 Wipe your bags and vacuum clean before storing them away.